-The following residence halls have XL mattresses: Pontotoc Hall, Briles Hall, Chokka-Chaffa' The following residence halls have standard mattresses: Pesagi Hall, Knight Hall, Tiger Commons, Stadium & Greek Apartments.
+The following residence halls have XL mattresses: Pontotoc Hall, Briles Hall, Chokka-Chaffa' The following residence halls have standard mattresses: Pesagi Hall, Tiger Commons, and Stadium Apartments.

 Walls: Nails, screws, double-stick tape or duct tape, in or on the walls, ceilings, or furniture is prohibited.
-Masking tape, white poster putty, 3M CommandTM strips or other temporary mounting devices are recommended for hanging posters and other decorations.
-Please note: while these mounting devices are recommended, they do not excuse any damage done to the room.
+Masking tape, white poster putty, 3M Command[TM] strips or other temporary mounting devices are recommended for hanging posters and other decorations.
+Please note: while these mounting devices are recommended, they do not excuse damage done to the room as a result of use.
 Residents are responsible for removing all mounting devices and residue left on the walls or surfaces of their room or a fine may be assessed.